Complete affine manifolds with Anosov holonomy groups: Abstract

 \section{Abstract}

-Let $N$ be a complete affine manifold $\mathds{A}^n/\Gamma$ of dimension $n$ where $\Gamma$ is an affine transformation group and $K(\Gamma, 1)$ is realized as a finite CW-complex. $N$ has a {\em $k$-partially hyperbolic holonomy group} if the tangent bundle pulled over the unit tangent bundle over a sufficiently large compact part splits into expanding, neutral, and contracting subbundles along the geodesic flow where the expanding and contracting subbundles have the dimension $k$, $k< n/2$.
-We will show that the complete affine $n$-manifold has a $P$-Anosov linear holonomy group for a parabolic subgroup $P$ of $\GL(n, \bR)$ if and only if it has a partially hyperbolic linear holonomy group.
-This will be the first part where the techniques are mostly representation theoretical.
+Let $N$ be a complete affine manifold $\mathds{A}^n/\Gamma$ of dimension $n$, where $\Gamma$ is an affine transformation group acting on the complete affine space $\mathds{A}^n$, and $K(\Gamma, 1)$ is realized as a finite CW-complex. $N$ has a \emph{$k$-partially hyperbolic holonomy group} if the tangent bundle pulled back over the unit tangent bundle of a sufficiently large compact subset splits into expanding, neutral, and contracting subbundles along the geodesic flow, where the expanding and contracting subbundles are $k$-dimensional with $k < n/2$.
+In part 1, we will demonstrate that the complete affine $n$-manifold has a $P$-Anosov linear holonomy group for a parabolic subgroup $P$ of $\GL(n, \bR)$ if and only if it has a partially hyperbolic linear holonomy group.
+This had never been done over the full general linear group before this paper.
+Part 1 will primarily employ representation theory techniques.
+In part 2, we demonstrate that if the holonomy group is partially hyperbolic of index $k$, where $k < n/2$, then $\mathrm{cd}(\Gamma) \leq n-k$.
+Moreover, if a finitely-presented affine group $\Gamma$ acts properly discontinuously and freely on $\mathds{A}^n$ with a $k$-Anosov linear subgroup for $k \leq n/2$, then $\mathrm{cd}(\Gamma) \leq n-k$.
+Also, there exists a compact collection of $n-k$-dimensional affine subspaces where $\Gamma$ acts.
+The techniques employed here mostly stem from the coarse geometry theory.
+Canary and Tsouvalis previously proved the same result using the powerful method of Bestvina and Mess for word hyperbolic groups; however, our approach differs in that our method projects the holonomy cover to a stable affine subspace, and we plan to generalize to relative Anosov groups.